Amanda-OC8/portfolio/content/blog/portfolio/index-en.md

 summary: A portfolio-web to experiment and resume my jobs as web developer using a gatsby template.
 keywords: [Gatsby, Markdown, CSS3]
 featuredimage:
-  src: "./start-en.PNG"
+  src: "./recursive-en1.PNG"
   alt: "The home page"
 defaultLang: ENG
 cv: false
 ---
 From a React's Course, I learned about Gatsby, and I wanted to work on my own with the framework.
 I used a template from the gatsby web page to have a base with the front-end.
 I like to work with front-end libraries like boostrap to focus on the development of others elements before than general structure and distribution.
 One of these elements is the color scheme.
 I choosed a color scheme without big contrast between dark and light colors to avoid a dark mode and that be suitable for colour blind people.
-I used [coolors.co](coolors.co) as always.
+I used [coolors.co](https://coolors.co/) as always.

 I choosed the gatsby-blog template, not the portfolio-dev because this work using an external CMS and I already worked with one on the course.
 The gastby blog works with the Markdown technology and I was curious about them and I thought that was a great opportunity to wrk with it.
 However, I used the portfolio as base for the structure, because if it ain't broken don't fix it.